 If the patient has a complicating factor in the urinary tract that is identified and warrants treatment, it should be performed as soon as possible (e.g., Foley catheter placement to relieve urinary retention or stent placement to bypass an obstructing ureteral calculus causing urosepsis).

 Looking to the future, there is hope for new technologies for early identification of pathogens and rapid anti-microbial susceptibility including biosensors, microfluidics, and other integrated platforms.
 There is also work on treatments that are directed toward the massive secretion of inflammatory cytokines that are present in severe sepsis.

 Sepsis is the body's response to an infection.
 Urosepsis is, of course, only one possible cause, and when a patient arrives and the clinician suspect sepsis as the problem, they must look for other sources of infection besides the urinary tract and consider broad-spectrum antibiotics early on if no clear source is identified.

 The outcomes after urosepsis depend on the cause and severity of the infection.
 The prognosis also depends on the type of bacteria, antimicrobial resistance, and patient comorbidity.
+This is where the input of a board-certified infectious disease pharmacist can be very beneficial, helping select appropriate antimicrobial coverage, check for drug interactions, and verify all dosing, and report any concerns to the clinical team.
 If left untreated, the condition has a very high mortality.
 Even those who survive have a prolonged recovery period.
 Residual disturbance in renal function is not uncommon.
-(Level V)
+[Level 5]